 According to Buddhist tradition, cremation is an acceptable practice for dealing with the body of the deceased.
 “Most Buddhists are cremated, following the example of the Buddha, but this is not invariably the case.
 Some Buddhist traditions say that at least 4 days should pass before the body is cremated and that embalming should be avoided if at all possible.
 The general advice is that the body should be left as undisturbed as possible in the interval between death and cremation or burial.”3

 When the body is being cremated, the monks are present in the crematorium as they lead the chanting of the prayer for the dead.
 The family then collects the cremated remains.
 Some family members take the cremains home, while others inter them in ground burial or cemetery columbaria.

-Historically, the Catholic Church did not support the idea of cremation.
+Historically, the Catholic Church did not support cremation.
+“In ground” casket burial or above ground crypts were the traditional form of interment.
 However, today Catholics consider cremation to be an acceptable practice.
 “In April 1997, the Congregation for Divine Worship and the Discipline of the Sacraments granted an indult for the United States to allow the diocesan bishop to permit the presence of the cremated remains of a body at a Funeral Mass.”4 Some Catholic churches prefer that traditional funeral services be adhered to before the body is cremated.
 The ashes are then interred in a columbarium or buried in the ground.